kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 ## Summary

-In this post `we explored two ways to install the OKD web console to manage our KubeVirt deployment in a native Kubernetes cluster`.
-Running the OKD web console will allow us to create, manage and delete virtual machines running in a native cluster from a friendly user interface.
-Also we will be able to delegate to our developers or other users the creation and maintenance of their virtual machines without having deep knowledge of Kubernetes.
+In this post `two ways to install the OKD web console to manage a KubeVirt deployment in a native Kubernetes cluster have been explored`.
+Running the OKD web console will allow you to create, manage and delete virtual machines running in a native cluster from a friendly user interface.
+Also you will be able to delegate to the developers or other users the creation and maintenance of their virtual machines without having a deep knowledge of Kubernetes.

 Personally, I would like to see more user interfaces to manage and configure KubeVirt deployments and their virtual machines.
-In our previous post [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html) we explore some options, however only OKD web console was found to be deeply integrated with KubeVirt.
+In a previous post [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html) some options were explored, however only OKD web console was found to be deeply integrated with KubeVirt.

-Ping us or comment this post in case there are some other options we did not notice.
+Ping us or comment this post in case there are some other existing options that we did not notice.